bzliu94/bzliu94.github.io/README.md

 In a sense, because we use false interleaving and we are lucky with sizes being O(m), we don't need re-interleaving and can just shift and add; what about shifted word boundaries, though?
 We respond by having word-parallel bit-shift for these inflation-related size-O(m) signals.

-We may now, then, have as following the actionable step of implementing word-packed NTT FFT convolution with all-ones vector via Zhang.
+We may now, then, have next the step of somehow finding word-packed NTT FFT via Zhang.

+Edit: We haven't actually figured out if Zhang gives us convolution without FFT or it gives a faster FFT.
+The former is more tricky to make use of.

 Relevant resources: